charmikadi/charmikadi/README.md

 ### Hi, I'm Charmi 👋
-I'm an IB student interested in computer engineering and helping underrepresented groups to pursue a career in the STEM field.
+I'm an incoming First Year Computer Engineering Student at the University of Waterloo.

 Currently, I am the president of the Girls Leading in STEM club at my school, Vice Director at Sci4Teens, and a student researcher at UofT.